cisco-ce/roomos.cisco.com/docs/WebEngine.md

 You can inspect the version at any time by looking at the user agent, eg by visiting http://whatsmyuseragent.org/ on your device.

-As of May 2022, the Chrome version is 87.
+As of May 2022, the Chromium version is 87.

 ## Which Cisco devices are web compatible?

-All 'newer' devices, such as:

-* Boards (Webex Board, Board Pro)
-* Room Kits
-* Room systems
-* Desk series
+Any 'newer' devices, such as Boards (Webex Board, Board Pro), Room Kits, Room systems and Desk series.
+For a complete list,

 As of CE 9.9, the web engine is available on both cloud and on-premise deployments.